-As the entity on-lends to its immediate parent, the principal risk facing the entity is that the parent will be unable to make its interest or principal payments when they fall due and this has an impact on the entity's ability to meet its obligations as they fall due and to conclude that it is a going concern.
+As the entity on-lends to its immediate parent, the principle risk facing the entity is that the parent will be unable to make its interest or principal payments when they fall due and this impacts on the entity's ability to meet its obligations as they fall due and to conclude that it is a going concern.

 The going concern of the company is therefore intrinsically linked to the future viability of the parent entity, and management's assessment of going concern involves consideration about the ability of Saffron Housing Trust to continue as a going concern.
+More details in relation to this are provided within Key Audit Matters.